 The Rise of the Norman Warrior Class

-The Normans were the ultimate synthesis of Norse ferocity and Frankish feudalism.
-Descendants of Viking settlers who had been granted land in what became Normandy, they rapidly adopted the language, religion, and military customs of their neighbors.
-Within a century, they had perfected the art of the mounted warrior.
-The Norman knight, mounted on a heavy destrier and couching his lance under his arm, delivered the full shock impact of himself and his horse—a devastating innovation in medieval warfare.
-They combined this offensive power with a sophisticated understanding of fortification, most notably the motte-and-bailey castle.
-This system of mounted shock combat and defensive architecture created a surplus of highly skilled, landless younger sons seeking fortunes abroad.
-This diaspora sent Normans to the service of the Byzantine Emperor, the conquest of Apulia and Calabria, and eventually, the rich taifa kingdoms of Spain.
+The Normans emerged as the ultimate synthesis of Norse ferocity and Frankish feudalism.
+Descendants of Viking settlers granted land in what became Normandy, they rapidly adopted the language, religion, and military customs of their neighbors.
+By the late 10th century, they had perfected the art of the mounted warrior.
+The Norman knight, mounted on a heavy destrier and couching his lance under his arm, delivered the full shock impact of himself and his horse—a devastating innovation that shattered enemy formations.
+This offensive power was combined with a sophisticated understanding of fortification, most notably the motte-and-bailey castle, which could be erected quickly to secure newly conquered territory.
+The system of mounted shock combat and defensive architecture created a surplus of highly skilled, landless younger sons seeking fortunes abroad.
+This diaspora sent Normans into the service of the Byzantine Emperor, the conquest of Apulia and Calabria, the conquest of England, and eventually to the rich taifa kingdoms of Spain.
+The Norman military ethos—disciplined, adaptable, and ferocious—was forged in the centuries of intermarriage with Franks and the constant defensive wars against Frankish and Breton neighbors.
+By 1050, Norman knights were the most sought-after mercenaries in the Western world.

 The Lure of the Spanish Frontier

 Why did Norman warriors travel thousands of miles to the Iberian Peninsula?
 The motivation was a powerful combination of gold, God, and glory.
-First, the fragmented Taifa kingdoms of Al-Andalus were fabulously rich from trade and agriculture.
-The parias (tribute payments) that Christian kingdoms like Castile and Barcelona extorted from Muslim rulers provided a steady stream of silver and gold.
+First, the fragmented Taifa kingdoms of Al-Andalus were fabulously rich from trade, agriculture, and tribute.
+The parias (tribute payments) that Christian kingdoms like Castile and Barcelona exacted from Muslim rulers provided a steady stream of silver and gold.
 A Norman mercenary could earn in a single campaign what he might hope for in a lifetime of service in Northern Europe.
+The wealth of taifas like Seville, Badajoz, and Zaragoza attracted warriors from across the Christian world.

 Key Theatres of the Norman Reconquista